-As of August 31, 2023, we had 12 employees, as well as several independent consultants assisting us with the Company's regulatory, quality, and medical matters.
+As of January 31, 2024, we had nine employees, as well as a number of independent consultants, including our interim Chief Financial Officer and other individuals assisting us with the Company's regulatory, quality, and medical matters.
 Our research and development team is geographically dispersed throughout the United States.
 CytoDyn is committed to pay equity regardless of gender or race/ethnicity.
 We invest in our workforce by offering competitive salaries and benefits.
-We may award stock options or other stock-based awards to selected employees under our equity incentive plan.
+We may award stock options or other stock-based awards to selected employees and consultants under our equity incentive plan.
 We also offer various benefits to all eligible employees, including health care coverage and a 401(k) plan.
 None of our employees are subject to a collective bargaining agreement.
 We consider our relationship with our employees to be good.
 There can be no assurance, however, that we will be able to identify or hire and retain additional employees or consultants on acceptable terms in the future.